 You need to be aware of the compromises that recent teams have made.
 It can be fine to have the accommodation on top of a hill away from the venue for one year (especially if you do something about it, like arrange for some transport up and down it) but if there were physical access issues last year then it is probably more important not to have them next year.
 Fortunately, different organisers tend to prioritise different things anyway.

 You do want to have..

 .. space for sessions.
-With about three hundred attendees, you need at least five or six rooms that will hold forty or more people.
+With three to four hundred attendees, you need at least five or six rooms that will hold forty or more people.
 They don't all need to be the same size – having one that will do seventy and one that will only hold twenty is fine – but it should be easy to get between them.
 If they're in different buildings or there's just one narrow corridor, you will need to have longer gaps between sessions for example.
 If they're badly ventilated, you'll want to provide drinking water, even if that's some bottled water and some plastic cups.
 A BiFest can often get away with having two session rooms: one with things primarily for people new to the community, and one primarily for people who aren't.

 .. a social space, somewhere people can 'hangout' during the event.
 Ideally, they wouldn't need to move from it in the evening.

 .. an ents space for the evening.
 Ideally, this is next to, but not literally in the same room as a bar.
 As well as making it quieter for the bar, not everyone wants to be around alcohol.
 Either way, there should be some usable quiet space near by for talking, board games etc.